 - Certain foods you've eaten that might register as BAC

 - A diagnosis of GERD (Gastro-Esophageal Reflux Disease)

-A blood test measures your actual BAC.
-You can request the Breathalyzer if you are sure you're going to register a low BAC, but if you're not entirely certain, request a blood test.
+A blood test is more accurate than a breathalyzer because it measures your actual BAC.
+You can request the Breathalyzer if you are sure you will register a low BAC, but if you're unsure, request a blood test.
 Furthermore, the blood test must be administered at the station.
-Waiting to get to the station before you test your BAC may give your body time to eliminate some alcohol, giving a lower reading.
+Waiting to the station before you test your BAC may give your body time to eliminate some alcohol, giving a lower reading.

-While reviewing your case, our Contra Costa County DUI attorney Anthony Blalock examines the test you submitted to as well as the way in which it was administered.
-Often, the field sobriety and breathalyzer test results are dismissed if any of numerous errors occurred while the officer is administering it.
+While reviewing your case, our Bay Area DUI attorney Anthony Blalock examines the test you took and how it was administered.
+Field sobriety and breathalyzer test results are often dismissed if errors occurred while the officer administered them.

 Find out more by calling a DUI breath and blood test lawyer in Contra Costa County Anthony Blalock at (925) 259-3270.

 Thank God I called Mr Blalock!
 I felt better from my 1st contact with Mr Blalock, he spent over an hour explaining my case & ...- Jack